csm-18/hello/README.md

   ```
  `ES6 like backtick string literals.`
   ```
-4. puts function:
+4. print function:
-  - puts() function is just like c's puts() function.
+  - print() function is just like c's puts() function.
   - It takes one argument that is a string literal.
   - Prints the string with newline character at the end.
   - We can call it as many times as we want.